jank-lang/jank/DESIGN.md

    from Clojure
 2. Each native function and type needs to be manually lifted into jank, rather than kept as an implementation detail
+3. Since each fn isn't wrapped, it's registered, the nativeness of it leaks (calling a fn taking C strs requires manual conversions at each call site);
+   this will ultimately result in fns being both wrapped *and* registered

 I'll note that, even if Carp's approach isn't chosen, I think the way it handles overriding the native names for symbols is clean and should be done by jank as